International Chapter Executive Board Biographies

-Patricia L. Brolin-Ribi, Second Vice President, International Chapter of the P.E.O.
+Patricia L. Brolin-Ribi, First Vice President, International Chapter of the P.E.O.
 Sisterhood

-Patricia L. Brolin-Ribi is second vice president of International Chapter of the P.E.O.
-Sisterhood, having initially been elected to the executive board of International Chapter in 2013.
-Born in western Montana, Patti was raised in Anaconda, where she became a member of local P.E.O. chapter, T, in 1977.
-She is currently a member of Chapter AM in Hailey, Idaho and lives in Sun Valley.
+Patricia L. Brolin-Ribi is first vice president of International Chapter of the P.E.O.
+Sisterhood, having initially been elected to the Executive Board of International Chapter in 2013.
+Born in western Montana, Patti was raised in Anaconda, where she became a member of local P.E.O. chapter T in 1977.
+She is currently a member of Chapter AM in Hailey, Idaho, and lives in Sun Valley.